-Last week we shared all about The Nautilus by Kanab, Utah and today we get to share about our adventures in the Toadstool Hoodoos.
-They are located very close to each other, so if you get a chance to go, I would recommend doing both on the same time.
+Last week we shared all about The Nautilus by Kanab, Utah, and today we get to share about our adventures in the Toadstool Hoodoos.
+They are located very close to each other, so if you get a chance to go, I would recommend doing both at the same time.

 The Toadstool Hoodoos are located about 45 minutes west of Kanab on Highway 89.
 You will pass the Nautilus before the Hoodoos, so be sure to check out the location here before you go if you want to hit both of them!

 It is VERY hot with very little, if any, shade.
 Wear sunscreen and proper protection (hats, sunglasses, etc)

 Take a lot of water.
 We got hiking packs for each of our kids so they could pack their water in a bladder.
 They also had whistles in case of emergencies, toilet paper, a small first aid kit, snacks, and cell phones.

 Stay on the trail and remember to pack out what you pack in.
 Also, we were told to NOT touch the Hoodoos since it can cause damage.

 Here is the map to get to the parking lot and trailhead for the Hoodoos.
 You can see the Hoodoos are north of the trailhead.